-It doesn’t matter if you convey these stories via video, email or Q&A before the offering.
-Just get the word out!
+It doesn’t matter if you tell these stories via video, email or a Q&A session before the offering – just get the word out!

-An interesting Church Giving Survey was conducted with over 1,000 churches revealed that only 14% of churches are exceeding their budget.
+A survey conducted with over 1,000 churches revealed that only 14% of churches are exceeding their budget.

 When tithes and offerings are automated, it is consistent and reliable.

-7. Thank your tithers
+7. Thank Your Tithers

 We say it all the time; for someone holding a door, for a plate of food received, for a compliment, but sadly this phrase seems almost non-existent in our church’s giving.
 Gratitude is often a trigger of even greater generosity.